-Every startup has a few common questions which revolve around the early stage challenges that is to figure out how to gain traction.
+Every startup has a few common questions that revolve around the early-stage challenges to figure out how to gain traction.
 How do you find them?
 How do you get them to see the value of your product?
 What is the best way to get clients/users for your product?
-Where to start?

-We are in the era of growth hacking, a place where startups are taking the world by a storm.
+We are in the growth hacking era, where startups are taking the world by a storm.
 As important it is to create a user base, it is equally important to retain the already existing users.

-A product which is unique in its functionalities, features and has a unique story attached to it will fit perfectly in the market.
+A unique product in its functionalities, features, and has a unique story attached to it will fit perfectly in the market.
 A product that differs from an ecommerce website or a social media platform with a unique story will spread like a storm.

 A product is as powerful as it’s user base.
-Thus, making it important for the owner to indulge in extensive market research to narrow down to the target audience.
+Thus, the owner needs to indulge in extensive market research to narrow down to the target audience.

-A perfect client will vary depending on the type, nature and scope of the product.
-Most importantly it depends on who you had in mind while developing it.
-The target market for Workash is USA.
-The application has been developed keeping in mind the needs and requirements of the people in the states.
+A perfect client will vary depending on the type, nature, and scope of the product.
+Most importantly, it depends on who you had in mind while developing it.
+The target market for Workash is the USA.
+The application has been developed, keeping in mind the people’s needs and requirements in the states.

 We see that demographics play an important role in designing and developing a product.
 The target market is decided before the execution of the idea.
-Hence, the process of development is done keeping in mind the tastes and preferences of the people in that geographical area.
+Hence, the process of development is done, keeping in mind people’s tastes and preferences in that geographical area.

-The three main ways to find your target audience is through geographical, demographic and psychographic factors.
-Once you arrive at a place where you know who is going to use your product, you can go ahead with your product.
+The three main ways to find your target audience are geographical, demographic, and psychographic factors.
+Once you arrive at a place where you know who will use your product, you can go ahead with your product.

 How to approach your target audience?

-Certain messages are designed to convey how your product varies or is different (better) than your competitors as well as to specify the value added features that are of vital importance to the users.
+Certain messages are designed to convey how your product varies or is different (better) than your competitors and to specify the value-added features that are of vital importance to the users.
 A few examples of this could be-